lildude/ha-addon-teslamate/DOCS.md

 Do _not_ use these values.
 Use the values from your log output.

+**Note:** If you do not see the links in your add-on logs, clear the values in the TeslaMate configuration and restart the add-on.

 ## Migrate TeslaMate to a Different PostgreSQL Server

 In order to migrate TeslaMate to a different PostgreSQL server, you will need to make a backup of the original data and then restore it to the destination server.